 This Bidjar was handwoven during the late 19th Century (1875-1900) in Northwest Iran.

 In good condition.
-Pile is low and dense with a sturdy handle.
+The pile is low and dense with a sturdy handle.